abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 And so, you can already see that the concept of a functor plays a very important role in category theory.
 Because of it, diagrams in category theory can be *specified formally* i.e. they are categorical objects *per se*.

-You might even say that they are categorical objects *par excellance* (TODO: remove that last joke.)
+You might even say that they are categorical objects *par excellance* (TODO: remove that last joke).

 <!--
-(TODO: By the way, the fact that a diagram commutes means just that the morphism in the finite category are sometimes composites of one another.)
+(TODO: By the way, the fact that a diagram commutes means just that the morphism in the finite category are sometimes composites of one another).
 -->

 Maps are functors